tachyonicClock/SurpriseNet-CIKM-23/README.md

 but is only meaningful to you.
 - `SCENARIO` - Choose between: `S-FMNIST`, `S-CIFAR10`, `S-CIFAR100`, `S-CORe50`, `SE-CIFAR100`, or `SE-CORe50`.
 - `AE|VAE` - Choose between an autoencoder or variational autoencoder
-- `STRATEGY` - Choose a continual learning strategy, where `ci-packnet` is our approach
+- `STRATEGY` - Choose a continual learning strategy, where `surpriseNet` is our approach

 For full details run: